Menu:

 This is really a cliché question, but where do you get your ideas?

 Ideas are everywhere.
 I think writers are just more attuned to taking an idea to the next step.
-The idea for my fourth book, Small Towns Can Be Murder, came from chance comments from two friends who’d both experienced miscarriages.
-My mind just kicked into gear and I thought, yeah, but what if . . ..
+The idea for my third book, Partnerships Can Be Murder, came from a short item on the evening news.
+I began to play with ideas for how the incident might have turned out, although I twisted it all around before the plot for the book was finally done.
 Competition Can Be Murder came to me during a trip to the Scottish Highlands.
 My tenth book, Obsessions Can Be Murder, got its origins when I heard about a large house that exploded the day after its owner left town.
 Although I believe the original case was solved without a whole lot of intrigue, again, I took the basics from a true story and began to think, what if . . .

 How did you develop the character of Charlie?

 Charlie sort of evolved.
-In the beginning drafts of the first book, she was a lot tougher, more smart-aleky than she is now.
+In the beginning drafts of the first book, she was a lot tougher and tended to mouth off more than she does now.
 The longer we worked together, the more she became what she is today—a regular gal. (some people say she’s a lot like me) I’d done a lot of accounting work over the years, so I gave her that profession.
 I’m married to a helicopter pilot, so Charlie got one, too.
 Her experiences flying helicopters are mainly fictional.
 I’ve ridden along on a lot of flights, but never learned to pilot a rotorcraft.
 Of course, taking the liberty of writing fiction, Charlie is prettier, braver, and younger than I am.

 What about your other characters?
 Are they based on real people?